turing-machines/mentals-ai/README.md

 Word chain game agent in a loop:
 ![Word Chain game agent in a loop](assets/word_chain.gen.gif)

-> NLOP — Natural Language OPeration
+> NLOP — Natural Language Operation

 Or more complex use cases:
 | Any multi-agent interactions | Space Invaders generator | 2D platformer generator |